alxhlz/hcloud-failover-keepalived/README.md

 # Hetzner Cloud - Floating IP switchover - keepalived

 This is a little script for switching over a Floating IP at Hetzner Cloud.
-Because of `multiprocessing` a switchover of multiple Floating IPs would run simultaniously.
 I am using this script in combination with [keepalived](http://www.keepalived.org).

 **Credits:** [r3vival](https://github.com/r3vival) | [lehuizi](https://github.com/lehuizi)